Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 - `ratio`: `{ Ratio }`
 - Returns: `{ Amount }`

 Returns a hardened `Amount`.
-Its brand is the `ratio`'s denominator's brand.
+Its brand is the `ratio`'s *denominator*'s brand.
 Its value is determined by:
 1. Multiplying the `amount` value by the `ratio`'s denominator's value.
 2. Dividing the result from step 1 by the `ratio`'s numerator's value.
-3. Applying a floor method to the result from step 2 to round it down to the nearest integer.
+3. Applying a floor to the result from step 2 to round it down to the nearest integer.
 If the step 2 result is already an integer, its value does not change.